mazhar-ansari-ardeh/BenchmarkFcns/about.md

 Mathematical equations are powered by <a href="http://www.mathjax.org">
     <img title="Powered by MathJax"
     src="http://cdn.mathjax.org/mathjax/badge/mj_logo_60x12.png"
-    border="0" alt="Powered by MathJax" />
-</a>.
-MathJax requires the Javascript functionality of the browser to be enabled.
+    border="0" alt="Powered by MathJax" /></a>.
+MathJax requires the Javascript functionality of browsers to be enabled.